-Italians have lived and worked in the Yarra Valley since the pioneer days.
+Italians in the Yarra Valley before 1945

 Work began on the O’Shannassy Weir near Warburton in 1922 and many Italians found regular employment here until its completion in 1928.
 Many of these workers then moved on to work on the construction of the Silvan Dam.